jonnyweatherly/aajonusnet/texts/Books/Primal Diet Raw Food List.md

 reject those standards and any attempt by government agency to regulate food production, preparation, packaging or labeling for this club.
 I affirm that any government-agency would exceed its authority if it were to require members of this club to testify on any such matters.
-Also, in case of any government-

-proceeding relating to the application of government standards or interference to this club, I will be available to testify about any activities by government employees that overreach their authority, including trespass, conspiracy and kidnapping (false arrest).
+Also, in case of any government-proceeding relating to the application of government standards or interference to this club, I will be available to testify about any activities by government employees that overreach their authority, including trespass, conspiracy and kidnapping (false arrest).